Valley Forge-Class Cruisers

 History![]()

-Following the end of the Romulan War, the United Federation of Planets engaged in more than 50 years of frenzied exploration and expansion.
+Following the end of the Romulan War, the United Federation of Planets (UFP) engaged in more than 50 years of frenzied exploration and expansion.
 However, after contact was made with the Klingon Empire in 2218, many members of the Federation Council felt that the frontier was effectively closed, at least in the Beta Quadrant.
 (Although some rabid imperialists in Starfleet advocated invasion of Klingon space and drew up detailed contingency plans, this course of action was never considered by either Starfleet Command or the Federation Council.)
 Furthermore, critics of further exploration asked why new territory should be explored when known space had not yet been completely colonized.
 Indeed, many colonies established in the years immediately after the Romulan War still required generous financial and material support to remain viable.

 By 2220, many influential council members believed that expansion had been too far and too fast.
 Starfleet, too, recognized that the present borders could not be adequately defended without a substantially increased investment in new starbases and starships.
 Accordingly, the consensus was that further expansion of the borders of the Federation was unnecessary and, perhaps, dangerous.
-Therefore, instead of advocating further expansion, the Federation Council proposed in March 2220 that the non-self-sustaining, outermost worlds be "de-colonized" (i.e., abandoned) so that a smaller, stronger defensive perimeter could be established around core colony systems.
+Therefore, instead of advocating further expansion, the Federation Council proposed in March 2220 that the non-self-sustaining, outermost worlds be "decolonized" (i.e., abandoned) so that a smaller, stronger defensive perimeter could be established around core colony systems.

 This reassessment of colonial policy led to a change in Starfleet doctrine.
 A Starfleet Command Directive in 2221 called for the development of light cruisers, destroyers, and scouts that were to be maintained at or near preexisting colonies along borders with potentially hostile powers.
 These ships would be sufficient to successfully repel border raids or a reconnaissance in force.
-Although such minor incursions could be expected to occur periodically, a large-scale invasion of Federation territory was considered unlikely given the ongoing political turmoil in the Romulan and Klingon Empires.
+Although such minor incursions could be expected to occur periodically, a large-scale invasion of Federation territory was considered unlikely given the ongoing political turmoil in the Klingon Empire, and the continued isolation of the Romulan Empire.
 However, if any indication of such an invasion were to be received by Starfleet Intelligence, advanced warning would probably be sufficient to allow redeployment of Federation forces opposite the expected point of attack.
 In the unlikely event of an attack of which no warning had been received, Federation border forces would be capable of slowing its advance until relieved or reinforced by a more powerful, centrally based task force that included heavy cruisers and dreadnoughts.
-Although this policy might conceivably result in the destruction of colonies in the most outlying systems, it was the only defensive strategy that was feasible given the still too large border areas and the unwillingness of the Federation Council to provide unlimited funds for the defense of unprofitable colonies.

-The LANCASTER class (NCC-1209 to NCC-1258), which had entered service in 2205, had proven to be powerful and trustworthy starships; however, they had also been enormously expensive in terms of construction, maintenance, and manpower.
-While the decision to proceed with LANCASTER had undoubtedly been correct in 2201, Starfleet began to feel in the 2220s that faster, lighter, and, above all, less costly starships were needed.
+The Lancaster class (NCC-1209 to NCC-1258), which had entered service in 2205, had proven to be powerful and trustworthy starships; however, they had also been enormously expensive in terms of construction, maintenance, and manpower.
+While the decision to proceed with Lancaster had undoubtedly been correct in 2201, Starfleet began to feel in the 2220s that faster, lighter, and, above all, less costly starships were needed.
 In accordance with the high continuing cost of colonial support, a strict, fiscally more responsible starship procurement policy was instituted in 2221 by Fleet Admiral Charlotte Goldberg-Liu.
-However, now that new technologies -- subspace radio, phasers, photon torpedoes, and transporters -- first installed in the LANCASTER class had proven their reliability, older back-up systems could be safely omitted from any following class.
+However, now that new technologies—subspace radio, phasers, photon torpedoes, and transporters—first installed in the Lancaster class had proven their reliability, older back-up systems could be safely omitted from any following class.
 The new ships would presumably be smaller and less costly to build, maintain, and crew.
 These projected savings would, Starfleet hoped, allow more ships to be purchased at a lower unit cost.

 Therefore, the new class was not intended to introduce technologies that had not already been proven aboard other classes.
 Instead, the new ships were to incorporate the engineering experience of the past 30 years to produce a relatively austere, yet capable starship that could be built in large numbers.
 In other words, the design was to be evolutionary rather than revolutionary.

 In April 2223, the Starfleet Ships Specifications Review Board made public requirements for the new cruiser class of a projected 50 units.
-The ships of the VALLEY FORGE class were to be delivered at a unit cost, adjusted for inflation, 15% below that of the LANCASTER class.
+The ships of the Valley Forge class were to be delivered at a unit cost, adjusted for inflation, 15% below that of the Lancaster class.
 This reduction was to be achieved with higher degrees of automation, decreased size and weight, and a smaller radius of operation.
-However, other performance specifications, such as maximum speed, maneuverability at impulse and warp, shield strength, and firepower were to be 10% to 25% superior to those of LANCASTER.
+However, other performance specifications, such as maximum speed, maneuverability at impulse and warp, shield strength, and firepower were to be 10% to 25% superior to those of Lancaster.

-VALLEY FORGE ships were also involved in numerous "police actions."
-In 2256, USS DIANA (NCC-1470), USS BOXER (NCC-1498), and USS DOLPHIN (NCC-1504) spent 8 months escorting convoys and hunting down Orion pirates that had been preying upon interstellar commerce near the "Elbow of Böotes."
-The quick, maneuverable ships of the VALLEY FORGE class were better suited for these types of missions than were LANCASTERS, which had been designed to engage other capital ships.
+Valley Forge ships were also involved in numerous "police actions."
+In 2256, USS Diana (NCC-1470), USS Boxer (NCC-1498), and USS Dolphin (NCC-1504) spent eight months escorting convoys and hunting down Orion pirates that had been preying upon interstellar commerce near the Elbow of Böotes.
+The quick, maneuverable ships of the Valley Forge class were better suited for these types of missions than were Lancasters, which had been designed to engage other capital ships.

 Commissioned Ships![]()

-NCC-1485 NCC-1486 NCC-1487 NCC-1488 NCC-1489 NCC-1490 NCC-1491 NCC-1492 NCC-1493 NCC-1494 NCC-1495 NCC-1496 NCC-1497 NCC-1498 NCC-1499 NCC-1500 NCC-1501 NCC-1502 NCC-1503 NCC-1504 NCC-1505 NCC-1506 |
+USS Yamato NCC-1485 USS Vesta NCC-1486 USS Masaryk NCC-1487 USS Cherenkov NCC-1488 USS Oriskany NCC-1489 USS Clavius NCC-1490 USS Sheridan NCC-1491 USS Toklas NCC-1492 USS Rattlesnake NCC-1493 USS Asaph Hall NCC-1494 USS Ripley NCC-1495 USS Dallas NCC-1496 USS Canberra NCC-1497 USS Boxer NCC-1498 USS Cheetah NCC-1499 USS Artemis NCC-1500 USS Scorpion NCC-1501 USS Narcissus NCC-1502 USS Ganesa NCC-1503 USS Dolphin NCC-1504 USS Vargas NCC-1505 USS Anaconda NCC-1506 |

 Specifications![]()